California Solar 2026 — NEM 3.0 Explained

 What is the difference between NEM 2.0 and NEM 3.0?

 The difference is what your utility pays for excess solar you send to the grid.
 Under NEM 2.0, you received roughly $0.30 to $0.35 per kilowatt-hour — close to the retail rate.
-Under NEM 3.0, that dropped to about $0.05 to $0.08 per kilowatt-hour — the wholesale avoided-cost rate.
+Under NEM 3.0, that dropped to about $0.05 to $0.08 — the wholesale avoided-cost rate.
 That is a 75 to 80 percent reduction in export value according to the CPUC's Net Billing Tariff decision.

 Is solar still worth it in California under NEM 3.0?